zjxxxxxxxxx/open-editor/README.md

 [![CI](https://github.com/zjxxxxxxxxx/open-editor/actions/workflows/ci.yml/badge.svg)](https://github.com/zjxxxxxxxxx/open-editor/actions/workflows/ci.yml)
 [![MIT](https://img.shields.io/github/license/zjxxxxxxxxx/open-editor)](https://opensource.org/licenses/MIT)

-A web devtools for fast find source code, supported in react and vue.
+A web devtools for fast find source code, supported in `React` & `Vue`.

+They achieve exactly the same effect whether in `React` or `Vue`.

-If you need to switch back and forth between react and vue frequently, or if you have both react and vue in the same project, then this devtools is for you.
+If you need to switch back and forth between `React` & `Vue` frequently, or if you have both `React` & `Vue` in the same project, then this devtools is for you.

 ![image](./public/demo.gif)